kailash-manasarovar/statement/docs/timeline/2021/december.md

 ![Patricia and her husband](../../content/images/p-and-dodgy-bloke-1.PNG)

 - She's keen I join the choir she's a member of.
-I'm not keen on socializing though.
 - A couple of the expat-Anglophones offer me available apartments they suggest I might like to buy.

 ## Back to France

-- I went back to France at the end of December to finalize the flat there.
+- I return to Lourdes at the end of December to finalize the flat there and move to Spain.